Bootstrap/HTML Form with jQuery $.post method to submit data without refresh

 });

-Note: If you do not include Bootstrap library, the form will still work with $.post method.
+Note: If you do not include the Bootstrap library, the form will still work with $.post method.
 It will act as an ordinary HTML form.
 Just remove the redundant code in the form fields if you do not intend to use Bootstrap.

 Related links: Bootstrap Forms | PHP echo statement